-We offer private, semi-private (2 to 3 students at a time), and group lessons (4 to 10 students at a time).
-Our teaching studios are located in West Windsor, New Jersey, near Princeton.
+We offer private, semi-private (2 students at a time), and ensemble (4 to 16 students at a time).
+Lessons are given at our teaching studio in West Windsor, New Jersey, near Princeton.

 If you are interested in lessons for yourself or your child, please include in the Message area: the name(s) and age(s) of the prospective students, what type of violin lessons you are interested in (private, semi, group), and if there has been any prior experience with the violin or any other instruments.